-- 1. The project will be operated in accordance with the requirements contained in the General Order No. R5-2008-0149 and in accordance with the information submitted in the Notice of Intent, and otherwise as specified in this Notice of Applicability. - 2.
-The required annual fee (as specified in the annual billing you will receive from the State Water Resources Control Board) shall be submitted until this Notice of Applicability is officially revoked. - 3.
-Injection of materials other than those specified in the Notice of Intent into the subsurface is prohibited, unless analysis, as specified in Order No. R5-2008-0149, of the injectant is provided and approval is given by Board staff. - Failure to abide by the conditions of the General Order and this Notice of Applicability can result in enforcement actions as authorized by provisions of the California Water Code. - 5.
-The Dischargers shall comply with the attached Monitoring and Reporting Program (MRP), and any revisions thereto as ordered by the Executive Officer or directed by Board staff.
+- 1. The project will be operated in accordance with the requirements contained in the General Order No. R5-2008-0149 and in accordance with the information submitted in the Notice of Intent, and otherwise as specified in this Notice of Applicability (NOA). - 2.
+The required annual fee (as specified in the annual billing you will receive from the State Water Resources Control Board) shall be submitted until this NOA is officially withdrawn. - 3.
+Injection of material other than those specified in the NOI into the subsurface is prohibited, unless analysis, as specified in General Order No. R5-2008-0149, of the injectant is provided and approval is granted by Board staff. - 4.
+Failure to abide by the conditions of the General Order and this NOA can result in enforcement actions as authorized by provisions of the California Water Code. - 5.
+The Discharger shall comply with the enclosed MRP and any revisions thereto as ordered by the Executive Officer or directed by Board staff.

-If you have any questions regarding this matter, please call Mike Smith at (916) 464-4728 or he can be reached by e-mail at msmith@waterboards.ca.gov.
+If you have any questions regarding this NOA, please telephone Mike Smith at (916) 464-4728, or by e-mail at msmith@waterboards.ca.gov.

-Original Signed
+Original Signed by FJM

-PAMELA C. CREEDON Executive Officer
+PAMELA CREEDON Executive Officer